Are you looking for the best things to do in Hilo, Hawaii? Keep scrolling to see how to do a Big Island chocolate tour at Lavaloha Chocolate Farm.

-This review of the Big Island chocolate tour at Lavaloha Chocolate Farm contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This review of the Big Island chocolate tour at Lavaloha Chocolate Farm was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a delicious Big Island tour that your kids will love?

 Why not do a Big Island chocolate tour at Lavaloha Chocolate Farm in Hilo, Hawaii?
 This 60-minute tour will show you the entire process of making chocolate from the Cacao trees all the way to the kitchen.

 Plus, you’ll get to taste the Cacao fruit, chocolate nibs, and their tasty finished product of chocolate bars.

 You can do a walking tour or hitch a ride on their electric minibus, so this Hilo tour is great for kids of all ages.
 And the farm itself is gorgeous and has a massive waterfall and a sunken lava tube!

 It’s really easy to sign up, and they have lots of tour times, so you’ll have no problem fitting it into your Big Island itinerary.